mstark/eve_open_api/docs/AssetsApi.md

 Get character assets

-Return a list of the characters assets  --- Alternate route: `/dev/characters/{character_id}/assets/`  Alternate route: `/v3/characters/{character_id}/assets/`  --- This route is cached for up to 3600 seconds
+Return a list of the characters assets  --- Alternate route: `/v3/characters/{character_id}/assets/`  --- This route is cached for up to 3600 seconds  --- Warning: This route has an upgrade available  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/characters/{character_id}/assets/)

 ### Example
 ```ruby